A World to End (preview)

 I actually felt a slight bit of ire rise unbidden in the back of my throat.
 “She’s right, Sergei.
 That’s not what we’re here for.”

-Sergei gave me an apprising look, then shrugged.
+Sergei gave me an appraising look, then shrugged.
 “Right.”
 He glanced across at Valentine, who was fixing the top hem of her low-cut shirt.
 She adjusted her coat, then pulled her hair back into a long, wavy ponytail.
 She caught me staring and gave me a wink.

 “What’s this?”
 I asked.
 “My intelligence skill isn’t high enough to read these.”